chrivand/talos_blog_to_casebook/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/chrivand/talos_blog_to_casebook)

-# RSS Feed Blog Parser to Cisco Threat Response Casebook [v2.0]
+# RSS Feed Blog Parser to Cisco SecureX Threat Response Casebook [v2.0]

 This is a sample script to parse the Cisco Talos blog (and other blogs!), check for Target Sightings and automatically add observables to Cisco Casebook.
-This enables Security Researchers and Threat Responders in a SOC to quickly see if the observables from Talos have been seen in their environment (by leveraging Cisco Threat Response (CTR)).
+This enables Security Researchers and Threat Responders in a SOC to quickly see if the observables from Talos have been seen in their environment (by leveraging SecureX Threat Response (SxTR)).

-* For more information on how to use CTR, please review this link: [https://visibility.amp.cisco.com/#/help/introduction](https://visibility.amp.cisco.com/#/help/introduction).
+* For more information on how to use SxTR, please review this link: [https://visibility.amp.cisco.com/#/help/introduction](https://visibility.amp.cisco.com/#/help/introduction).
 * If you would like to see a demo of the script, please check out the video below:

 [https://youtu.be/cCe3y6XZqs0](https://youtu.be/cCe3y6XZqs0)